 - It has more museums per inhabitant than any other Dutch city – The oldest Dutch museum, Teylers, is also located in Haarlem

 - Medieval town center is still mainly intact – You can see some of its very old houses if you’re going to take a walk around Haarlem

 Haarlem is a small town (at least its historical centre is), and you can easily visit it on a day trip from Amsterdam.
 Here are some things to do in Haarlem.
 You can follow this walk around the city with some must see’s included.

 *TIP: If you want you can join some of the guided tours organised in Haarlem and see the city center in a couple of hours with a guide.
 Here is the link to one of the walking tours organised in Haarlem.
 You can also explore the city on a bicycle.
-If you would like to do that, you can join this Haarlem highlights cycling tour (check out the link for more info).

 #1 – Haarlem Train Station